The Five Lives Of Lil Wayne's 'Tha Carter V'

 Influence

 "Young Money militia, and I am the commissioner."
 Even though it's been nearly a decade since the last Carter, Wayne's lyrical approach has had influence on rappers into the 2010s: His scratchy, smoker's-tone linguistics, his use of metaphor and phrasing, his bending of syllables.
 And Wayne's business sense has undoubtedly built out the dynasty of his Cash Money imprint Young Money, with the roots of his influence even allowing artists outside his immediate family to flourish.
 Drake and Nicki Minaj, Young Money signees coached by Weezy himself, have cultivated careers not only as rap titans but as pop stars, who have redefined how profitable hip-hop can be.
 And because he opened the door for them, the two have in turn opened the door for a generation of artists twice removed from Wayne himself.
-Even though Drake is having his prolonged Hercules moment in pop culture's hierarchy, Drizzy himself never forgets that Wayne is the titan he owes his (rap) God-like ascension to.
+Even though Drake is having his prolonged Hercules moment in pop culture's hierarchy, Drizzy never forgets that Wayne is the titan he owes his (rap) God-like ascension to.
 It's why he has a tattoo of Wayne's face on his body, and why the current tour for his Scorpion album features a video of him seeing Wayne on his I Am Music Tour.
-Nicki, in her journey to becoming the game's rap queen, compared herself to Wayne at every turn — even proclaiming herself "the female Weezy" and even adopted his rhyme pattern on her early guest verses.
+Nicki, in her journey to becoming the game's rap queen, compared herself to Wayne at every turn — even proclaiming herself "the female Weezy" and adopting his rhyme pattern on her early guest verses.

 And when Weezy F threatened to retire in 2016, rappers at every tier, from Chance The Rapper to Rick Ross to Missy Elliott, urged him not to.
 Even earlier this year, Lil Skies paid homage to Weezy by modeling his "Welcome To The Rodeo" video after Wayne's "A Milli" visual. --Sidney Madden